Todd Bowles: Miami Dolphins

 Bowles was hired by the Miami Dolphins as the team's secondary coach and assistant head coach on January 23, 2008.
 After nearly four seasons as the secondary coach and assistant head coach, he was named the interim head coach on December 12, 2011, following the firing of head coach Tony Sparano.
-Bowles' first game as interim head coach of the Dolphins came on December 18, on the road against the Buffalo Bills.
-The Dolphins won the game 30–23.
-The Dolphins finished 2–1 under Bowles in 2011.
+Bowles' first game as interim head coach of the Dolphins came in Week 15 against the Buffalo Bills, which the Dolphins won on the road 30–23.
+The Dolphins finished with a 2–1 record under Bowles in 2011.

 Philadelphia Eagles

 The Philadelphia Eagles hired Bowles as the team's secondary coach on January 30, 2012.
-The Eagles announced on October 16, 2012, that they dismissed defensive coordinator Juan Castillo from his duties and named Todd Bowles as their new defensive coordinator.
-Under Bowles, the Eagles finished the season ninth in pass defense and twenty-third in rushing defense also in long-time head coach Andy Reid's final season with the team.
+On October 16, the Eagles announced that they dismissed defensive coordinator Juan Castillo from his duties and named Bowles as their new defensive coordinator.
+Under Bowles, the Eagles finished the season ninth in pass defense and 23rd in rushing defense.

 Arizona Cardinals

 On January 18, 2013, Bowles was hired as defensive coordinator for the Arizona Cardinals.

-On January 31, 2015, he was voted Associated Press (AP)'s Assistant Coach of the Year for his efforts in the 2014 season.
+Bowles was voted Associated Press (AP)'s Assistant Coach of the Year for his efforts in the 2014 season.
 Bowles received 22 of the 50 media members' votes, winning the inaugural award.

 New York Jets

 On January 14, 2015, the New York Jets named Bowles their new head coach and signed him to a four-year deal.

 On July 28, 2015, it was revealed that Bowles underwent a partial knee replacement surgery.
-In the 2015 season, the Jets won 10 games in Bowles' first year leading the team, barely missing the playoffs.
+In the 2015 season, the Jets went 10–6 in Bowles' first year leading the team, barely missing the playoffs.
 The 2016 season saw the Jets finish near the bottom of the league in most offensive categories, but 11th in rushing yards.

-On December 29, 2017, the Jets announced that Bowles had been retained for the 2018 season, and signed an extension through 2020.
-However, on December 30, 2018, the Jets fired Bowles after finishing the season with a 4–12 record.
+On December 29, 2017, the Jets announced that Bowles had been retained for the 2018 season and that he signed an extension through 2020.
+However, Bowles was fired at the end of the 2018 season after the Jets finished the year with a 4–12 record.